PyMarc2/virus-propagation-simulator/README.md

-**Virus Propagation Simulator**
+# Virus Propagation Simulator

 This simulator was built during the COVID-19 erruption.
 The world is in chaos ahah.
 Instead of looking at the brownian simulation that everyone is so optimistic about, I wanted to be sure that the curves they were showing matched the profile of a real simulation with lots of parameters.
-It took me a day to think about it and code it, so don't expect too much._We are more interested in the curves it produces than in the actual numbers, since there are many parameters that aren't really precise._
+It took me a day to think about it and code it, so don't expect too much. _We are more interested in the curves it produces than in the actual numbers, since there are many parameters that aren't really precise._

-**Person class**
+## - JSON population's parameters file
+A JSON file contains all the population information on every possible parameter.
+View the .json in the project to understand.
+Each parameter has a _mean_ and a _standard deviation_ from which we will later distribute randomly those parameters according to a gaussian curve with the same _mean_ and _sd_.

+## - Person class

 encapsulate all the following parameters: